streamlit/streamlit/docs/tutorial/tutorial_caching.md

 data_load_state.text('Loading data... done!')
 ```

-Well, that's... _underwhelming_ ☹
+Well, that's... underwhelming ☹

 Turns out, downloading the data takes a long time.
 Who knew?!
 And converting
 the date column to datetime costs us another huge chunk time.
 That's quite
 annoying.

-And just to show you exactly _how annoying_ this is, let's go ahead and **take
+And just to show you exactly how annoying this is, let's go ahead and take
-a look at the data we just loaded**:
+a look at the data we just loaded:

 ```python
 st.subheader('Raw data')